seathasky/ZoneLevelGuide/README.md

 - Shows level ranges for all zones from ARR to Dawntrail
 - Organized by expansion
 - Color coded for easy reading
+- Teleport buttons.
+Requires Teleporter plugin which can be downloaded from Dalamud plugin installer.

+**Credit & Special Thanks:**
+Huge thanks to [pohky/TeleporterPlugin](https://github.com/pohky/TeleporterPlugin) for inspiration and reference.